-Button Description Button Description 1 4 8 9 16 Window division, group the channels and play. Θ Zoom in/out playback image.
-89 Turn on/off audio. П Add tag. А Lock/unlock video.
+Button Description Button Description 1 4 8 9 16 Window division, group the channels and play. Θ Zoom in/out playback image. \$9 Turn on/off audio. П Add tag.
+A Lock/unlock video.
 Clip video.
 8 Show videos that contain human. a Show videos that contain vehicle.
 Skip Normal Videos If you have clicked A / A, the device will hide other videos, and only show and play videos that contain human or vehicle during playback.
-Z. Display rule frame and target frame.
-III.
-Adjust image display effect according to the screen size.